-3. SHE FACED SEXISM BEFORE THE WORD EXISTED.
+3. RGB FACED SEXISM BEFORE THE WORD EXISTED.

 When she was a newlywed, Ruth Bader Ginsburg passed a Civil Service exam to be a claims adjuster.
 But when she casually mentioned she was three months pregnant, her civil service ranking was immediately reduced and with it, her title and pay.
 It’s safe to say, this would have “lawsuit” written all over it if this were to happen today.

-4. SHE WAS FIRST IN HER CLASS BUT NOBODY WOULD HIRE HER
+4. RGB WAS FIRST IN HER CLASS BUT NOBODY WOULD HIRE HER

-Ruth graduated first in her class at prestigious Columbia University.
+Ruth graduated first in her class at the prestigious Columbia University.
 But few law firms at the time were willing to hire women.
-She finally got her foot in the door when a low ranking district court judge was pressured into hiring her as a clerk.
+She finally got her foot in the door when a low-ranking district court judge was pressured into hiring her as a clerk.